‘We are obliged to end the war’: A new Russian unit fights for Ukraine

 “Others, however, are far-right activists who hope the war will end with not just the collapse of Putin’s government but also the creation of a new, ethnically homogeneous Russian state.”

-The far-right fighters, the think tank said, are the “most battle-ready of the Russian units”.
+The far-right fighters, the think tank said, are the “most battle-ready” of the Russian units.

 Russian troops are officially part of Ukraine’s international legion, fighting with the permission of its defence ministry, and using Ukraine’s weaponry.